 Work here will lay the groundwork for NASA's planned Dynamics, Ecosystem Structure, and Dynamics of Ice (DESDynI) mission, with a target launch date of 2014.
 The mission will produce a minimum of 650 GB of data per day.
 If data downlink bandwidth limitations are overcome raw data production will be greater than 1 TB/day.
 The sheer volumes of data will require routine automated data processing on supercomputers.
 Data and products must be transported to and from the supercomputing resources and distributed for further processing and analysis.
-This QuakeSim project, then will serve establish infrastructure for the upcoming DESDynI mission as well as other potential missions.
+QuakeSim, is intended to establish infrastructure for the upcoming DESDynI mission as well as other potential missions.

-We are building upon our "Grid of Grids" approach, which includes the development of extensive Geographical Information System-based "Data Grid" services.
-In this project we are extending our earlier approach of integrating the Data Grid components with improved "Execution Grid" services to interact with high-end computing resources.
+We are building upon our Grid of Grids approach, which includes the development of extensive Geographical Information System based Data Grid services.
+We are extending our earlier approach of integrating the Data Grid components with improved Execution Grid services to interact with high-end computing resources.
 Our first targets for deploying these services are the Columbia computer at NASA Ames and the Cosmos computer cluster at JPL.